dmicz/dmicz.github.io/docs/_posts/2024-01-27-binoculars-detection.markdown

 # Part 3: Further Investigation

 Let's take a look at the capybara prompt once more, visually.
-We'll take a look at each individual token's perplexity and cross perplexity, to investigate the mechanism of this method.
+We'll investigate each individual token's perplexity and cross perplexity, to investigate the mechanism of this method.

 ```python